guendouzaimed/dirforce/README.md

 The url argument is the website you want to search for directories.
 ### Options

-    -t or --thread specify how many thread to create -m or --method spedify the http method
-    -r or --request specify to import the request from file -s or --suffixe to add a string in the end of every path in the wordlist -p or --preffixe to add a string in the begining of every path in the wordlist -u or --url specify the url     (required)
+    -u or --host specify the host             (required)
     -w or --wordlist specify the wordlist   (required)
+    -t or --thread specify how many thread to create
+    -m or --method spedify the http method
+    -r or --request specify to import the request from file
+    -s or --suffixe to add a string in the begining of every path in the wordlist -p or --preffixe to add a string in the end of every path in the wordlist
+    --custom-header-o output a specific header value
+    -e or --extension add extension after each word in the wordlist (eg: -e php,html the path of request sent are word and word.php and word.html)             -f or --filter d'ont show response that have the specified string
 ### choose http method

     dirforce -u https://www.example.com -w wordlist.txt -m METHOD